gkovacs/gkovacs.github.com/index.markdown

 ### Contact

 I prefer being contacted by email.
-Addresses are as follows:
+Addresses are:

 ![mail](mail.png)

-And if you're one of those people really into social networking and your Pokemon gotta-catch-em-all mentality requires you to add someone new to your gargantuan collection of friends, I have a [Google Plus](https://plus.google.com/115256740026582893742), [Facebook](http://www.facebook.com/gkovacs), and [LinkedIn](http://www.linkedin.com/pub/geza-kovacs/10/189/1).
+And if you're really into social networking and need to add someone new to your gargantuan collection of friends, I have a [Google Plus](https://plus.google.com/115256740026582893742), [Facebook](http://www.facebook.com/gkovacs), and [LinkedIn](http://www.linkedin.com/pub/geza-kovacs/10/189/1).

 ### FAQ